gitayam/Wyze-lock-airbnb/README.md

 This project automates the management of Wyze lock access codes based on Airbnb bookings.
 It fetches booking information from Airbnb calendars and sets or deletes lock access codes accordingly.

+#NOTE: Still in active development.

+## Roadmap
+- [ ] Constant running checking every x min between a time range (checkin time)
+- [ ] Build into a website for non cli use
+- [ ] Work with other brands
+- [ ] Check for Deleted / Canceled Stays and Delete Code
 ## Prerequisites

 - Python 3.x